akamlani/cooperhewitt/README.md

 time "The Pen" was born which allowed the museum to track which artworks (objects) were being interacted with via recorded timestamps and artwork identifiers.
 Visitors can tag artworks or create designs of their own at representative stations, which bring up similar artworks.
-Recently all this information has been made openly available to the public, in de-identified bundles to protect the privacy of the visitors.
+Recently all this information has been made openly available to the public, noted as a de-identified bundle id to protect the privacy of the visitors.

 So why do visitors tag objects in the first place?
 As part of the museum experience, all artwork visitors tag or create can be visited online via their account.
 Therefore they have a vested interest in them tagging.